|

 - take more pictures

-- encourage group fueling and ground movement
+- encourage group help for fueling and ground movement

-- coordinate departure with hand signals and
+- coordinate departure if needed with hand signals and

-hand-held (but remember that you are not ATC)
+hand-held (but remember, you are not ATC)

 - thank the FBO and restaurant personnel again